Reflections on Caregiving

 New Normal

 The funny thing is that you get used to things over time.
-Now, sleeping six hours a night seems like I’m getting a full night’s rest as compared to sleeping the five hours like before.
-I have much less stress now that I’m not working, but I’m still busy all the time because as a caregiver, there’s always something to do.
+Now, sleeping six hours a night seems like I’m getting a full night’s rest compared to sleeping five hours like before.
+I have much less stress now that I’m not working, but I’m still busy all the time because, as a caregiver, there’s always something to do.
 I’ve hurt my body a lot over the years from lifting, moving, and sleep deprivation.

-I fully expect one day there will be a caregiver syndrome ICD code related to sleeplessness, poor diet and stress.
+I fully expect one day, there will be a caregiver syndrome ICD code related to sleeplessness, poor diet, and stress.
 Many caregivers die before the person they care for dies due to the neglect of their health.
 It’s becoming a medical problem all of its own.

 Happy New Year

-This article originally appeared on Multiplesclerosis.Net by Health-Union, LLC and has been reposted with permission.
+This article originally appeared on Multiplesclerosis.Net by Health-Union, LLC, and has been reposted with permission.